 Transparent Labs is a Utah-based supplement company with a big dedication to, well, transparency.
-None of their products have proprietary blends, meaning you know the exact quantity of each and every ingredient in a serving.
-Plus not only do they do third party testing, they actually provide certificates of analysis and composition on their site.
+None of their products have proprietary blends.
+That means the consumer is privy to the exact quantity of every ingredient in a serving.
+Not only does Transparent Labs implement third-party testing, they actually provide certificates of analysis and composition on their site.

 Transparent Labs BULK Ingredients

 The Transparent Labs BULK ingredient list starts with what they call a Testosterone Support Complex.
 It consists of 3,000 IU of Vitamin D3 (750 percent of the recommended daily intake (RDI)), 200 percent of the RDI for zinc, and five milligrams of boron (no RDI established).

 There’s also a 180-milligram dose of caffeine, about as much as you’ll find in a small Starbucks coffee.
 The rest of the ingredients are:

 - Citrulline malate — six grams

 - Branched-chain amino acids (BCAA) — four grams